kyma-project/telemetry-manager/docs/user/04-metrics.md

 ## Prerequisites

-For a complete recording of a distributed trace, it is [essential](https://www.w3.org/TR/trace-context/#problem-statement) that every involved component is at least propagating the trace context.
-In Kyma, all components involved in users' requests support the [W3C Trace Context protocol](https://www.w3.org/TR/trace-context), which is a vendor-neutral protocol gaining more and more support by all kinds of vendors and tools.
-The involved Kyma components are mainly Istio, Serverless, and Eventing.

-With that, your application must also propagate the W3C Trace Context for any user-related activity.
-This can be achieved easily using the [Open Telemetry SDKs](https://opentelemetry.io/docs/instrumentation/) available for all common programming languages.
-If an application follows that guidance and is part of the Istio Service Mesh, it's already outlined with dedicated span data in the trace data collected by the Kyma telemetry setup.

-Furthermore, an application should enrich a trace with additional span data and send these data to the cluster-central telemetry services.
-That can also be achieved with the help of the mentioned [Open Telemetry SDKs](https://opentelemetry.io/docs/instrumentation/).
+A component from which you want to collect metrics data, needs to expose (or instrument) the metrics first.
+Typically, it instruments specific metrics for the used language runtime (like nodeJS) and custom metrics specific to the business logic.
+Also, the exposure can be in different formats, usually the pull-based prometheus format or the [push-based OTLP format](https://opentelemetry.io/docs/specs/otlp/).

+To do the instrumentation you usually leverage an SDK, namely the [prometheus-client libraries](https://prometheus.io/docs/instrumenting/clientlibs/) or the [Open Telemetry SDKs](https://opentelemetry.io/docs/instrumentation/).
+Both libraries provide extensions to activate language specific auto-instrumentation like for nodeJS and an API to implement custom instrumentation.

 ## Architecture

-The Telemetry module provides an in-cluster central deployment of an [OTel Collector](https://opentelemetry.io/docs/collector/) acting as a gateway.
-The gateway exposes endpoints for the OTLP protocol for GRPC and HTTP-based communication using the dedicated `telemetry-otlp-metrics` service, where all Kyma components and users' applications should send the metrics data to.
+The Telemetry module provides an in-cluster central Deployment of an [OTel Collector](https://opentelemetry.io/docs/collector/) acting as a gateway.
+The gateway exposes endpoints for the [OTLP protocol](https://opentelemetry.io/docs/specs/otlp/) for GRPC and HTTP-based communication using the dedicated `telemetry-otlp-metrics` service, where all Kyma components and users' applications should send the metrics data to.

+Optional, it provides a DaemonSet of an [OTel Collector](https://opentelemetry.io/docs/collector/) acting as an agent.
+That agent will scrape metrics of workload in the [prometheus pull-based format](https://prometheus.io/docs/instrumenting/exposition_formats) and can provide runtime specific metrics for workload.

 ![Architecture](./assets/traces-arch.drawio.svg)

-1. An end-to-end request is triggered and populates across the distributed application.
-Every involved component propagates the trace context using the [W3C Trace Context](https://www.w3.org/TR/trace-context/) protocol.
-2. The involved components that have contributed a new span to the trace send the related span data to the trace gateway using the `telemetry-otlp-traces` service.
-The communication happens based on the [OTLP](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md) protocol either using GRPC or HTTP.
-1. The trace gateway enriches the span data with relevant metadata, typical for sources running on Kubernetes, like Pod identifiers.
+1. An application exposing metrics in OTLP, pushes metrics to the central metric gateway service
+2. An application exposing metrics in prometheus protocol, activates the agent to scrape the metrics via aan annotation based configuration
+3. The agent can be activated to scrape metrics of each istio sidecar additionally
+4. The agent convertes and pushes all scraped metric data to the gateway in OTLP
+5. The gateway enrichs all received data with typical metadata of the source by communicating with the K8S APIServer.
+Furthermore, it will filter data according to the pipeline configuration.
-1. With the `TracePipeline` resource, the trace gateway is configured with a target backend.
+6. With the `MetricPipeline` resource, the metric gateway is configured with a target backend.
 1. The backend can run in-cluster.
 1. The backend can also run out-cluster, if authentication has been set up.
-1. The trace data can be consumed using the backend system.
+1. The metric data can be consumed using the backend system.

 ### Metric Gateway
 The OTel Collector comes with a [concept](https://opentelemetry.io/docs/collector/configuration/) of pipelines consisting of receivers, processors, and exporters, with which you can flexibly plug pipelines together.
 Kyma's TracePipeline provides a hardened setup of an OTel Collector and also abstracts the underlying pipeline concept.
 Such abstraction has the following benefits: